aspose-slides/Aspose.Slides-API-References/english/php-java/notescommentslayoutingoptions/getcommentsposition/_index.md

 ---
 title: getCommentsPosition
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 40
 url: /php-java/notescommentslayoutingoptions/getcommentsposition/
 ---

 ## getCommentsPosition()  method

   Gets or sets the position of the comments on the page.